 Psychosis is an affair of discourse.
 It is indeed lors d'un discourse that psychosis appears.
 It doesn't matter which.
 Not simply that man is an animal sick of language and that he can endure psychosis as an eventuality among others.
 Psychosis is so knotted to the exercise of discourse that all speech summons up the question of psychosis.
 It forms part of the conditions of existence of the one who speaks.
 How does he have a concrete experience of psychosis?
 By any true opinion whatsoever, provided it is taken as unique.
 We rejoin directly the first condition of the psychoanalytic discourse.
 The one who is going to find himself confronted with what is called psychosis is caught up in this unique.
-He is caught up fundamentally in the matheme of speech: 'it's that', it is altogether that, there is nothing other than that.
+He is caught up fundamentally in the matheme of speech: 'it's that', it is completely that, there is nothing other than that.
 And it side-slips precisely starting from this unique 'it's that' to go towards an 'it's not that'.
 How explain it?
-The delusion attempts to bring a solution to it.
+Delusion attempts to find a solution for it.
 It turns around this unique starting point.
 It still turns.
 Second turn, it turns on a reduplicated path which makes itself exist, which is derailed around this unique point.

-It would not be here a matter of wanting to recuperate the process of psychosis in a said or again 'of interpreting the delusion' in the sense of making it change into a reductive statement or into a discourse acceptable by society.
-One can understand the necessary prudence with respect to any practice which would simply make the psychotic chat away in order to collect from him an assemblage of multiple saids.
+Here it is not a matter of wanting to recuperate the process of psychosis in a said or again 'of interpreting the delusion' in the sense of making it change into a reductive statement or into a discourse acceptable by society.
+One can understand the necessary prudence with respect to any practice which would simply make the 'psychotic' chat away in order to collect from him an assemblage of multiple saids.
 It would be better to allow him to speak, because it is not a matter of getting the saying of psychosis to change into a said.
-The incest of saying and said, the one who would want to reduce the saying underlying a delusion to a conventional said, only stirs up the fire of the matheme which is constructed of itself and which is perfectly teachable for the aforesaid 'psychotic'.
+The incest of saying and said, whoever wants to reduce the saying underlying a delusion to a conventional said, only stirs up the fire of the matheme which is constructed of itself and which is perfectly teachable for the aforesaid 'psychotic'.